ZeroDrift810/NELBOT/README.md

 `/league_export` - messages the URL to type in the Madden exporter

 `/game_channels create` - This creates game channels for that specific week.
-It will only create game channels for the regular season and it will create them under the configured category
+It will only create game channels for the regular season and it will create them under the configured category, you can override the category with the optional parameter

-`/game_channels clear` - this clears game channels under the configured category. it will not clear any channels that do not contain the word 'vs' so FW channels and such are OK
+`/game_channels clear` - this clears all your game channels

-`/game_channels notify` - notifies each game channel to remind everyone to play their games.
-Optional parameter to just notify one channel
+`/game_channels notify` - notifies each game channel to remind everyone to play their games

-`/game_channels configure_notifier` - sets up snallabot notifier that will automatically track game channels

-`/game_channels off_notifier` - turns off snallabot notifier.

-`/game_channels configure` - sets the category to create/clear game channels
+`/game_channels configure` - sets up the bot to do game channels

 `/teams configure` - sets the channel to keep track of open teams